ostelco/ostelco-core/CONTRIBUTING.md

 ## All programming language and configuration files

-* Please avoid  commented out / dead code:   If the code is part of documentation then the code must be preceded by a comment that explains how the commented out code is to be interpreted, as a template, as something to be uncommented very soon in the future or what.
+* _Please avoid  commented out / dead code_:   If the code is part of documentation then the code must be preceded by a comment that explains how the commented out code is to be interpreted, as a template, as something to be uncommented very soon in the future or what.
 As a general rule no commented-out code should be found permanently in our codebase.

-* Avoid repetition: Don't say the same thing more than once.
+* _Avoid repetition_: Don't say the same thing more than once.
 Don't implement the same thing more than once if it can be avoided.
   It's annoying to be told the same thing more than once.
-Don't be more redundant than necessary.    ... catch my drift? :-)
+Don't be more redundant than necessary.    ... etc. :-)

-* Concentrate dependencies as much as possible: Eventually all dependencies will have to be updated.
+* _Concentrate dependencies as much as practical_: Eventually all
+  dependencies will have to be updated.
 It makes sense to make those updates as simple as possible, by concentrating the dependencies in as few places as possible and upgrading them.

-* Whatever convension you use with respect to spacing, between
+* _Whatever convension you use with respect to spacing, between
-  lines: Be consistent!
+  lines_: Be consistent!
 If you separate blocks with two lines, then always do that.
 If you use three then always do that.
   These visual cues are picked up by experienced programmers, making them consistently useful is the polite thing to do.

-* When something weird needs to be done because of versioning problems, by all means do them, but document them.
+* _When something weird needs to be done because of versioning problems, by all means do them, but document them_: Document what was done, and why.
 Also document the date and who made the decision so that it is very obvious for a reader if the workaround is something recent, or if it is something that happened a while ago and might be reconsidered in light of new evidence.  (e.g. "we needed to use version foo.bar instad of foo.latest, since version foo.zot introduces a bug that causes the frobboz to bling.
 This decision was made on march 21 2017 by Zaphood.").

+* _State intent of scripts as comment near the beginning of the file_:
-* Scripts of all kinds (sh, python, ...) should (at least) have a paragraph immediately after the #! line that explains the purpose of the script, and typically also a typical usecase.
+  Scripts of all kinds (sh, python, ...)  should (at least) have a paragraph immediately after the #! line that explains the purpose of the script, and typically also a typical usecase.